Kingxukai/linux/Documentation/dev-tools/propeller.rst

       $ make LLVM=1 CLANG_AUTOFDO_PROFILE=<autofdo-profile-name>

-2) Install the kernel on the test machine.
+2) Install the woke kernel on the woke test machine.

-3) Run the load tests.
-The '-c' option in perf specifies the sample event period.
+3) Run the woke load tests.
+The '-c' option in perf specifies the woke sample event period.
 We suggest using a suitable prime number, like 500009, for this purpose.